-Selected programs are highlighted below, where impacts were measured by the increase in net returns associated with adopting certain management practices taught in 2021.
+Selected programs are highlighted below, where impacts were measured by the increase in net returns associated with adopting certain management practices taught in 2023.

-- the increase in net returns for boll weevil eradication was estimated at \$350 million, with cumulative benefits surpassing \$5.1 billion (since 1996). - Outreach related to crops, floriculture, nursery production and marketing led to an estimated increase in annual net returns of \$54.9 million, and assisted cotton growers with variety selection valued at \$26.2 million. - Programs focusing on managing crop and livestock financial risk resulted in estimated gains of \$26.9 million.
+- the increase in net returns for boll weevil eradication was estimated at \$512 million, with cumulative benefits surpassing \$6 billion (since 1996). - Outreach related to crops, floriculture, nursery production and marketing led to an estimated increase in annual net returns of \$77.1 million, and assisted cotton growers with variety selection valued at \$43.2 million. - Programs focusing on managing crop and livestock financial risk and business planning resulted in estimated gains of \$32.2 million.

-- The economic benefit resulting from The impacts above support an additional 4,018 jobs in agribusiness and retail-related sectors. - 33,816 Texas farm units were analyzed using the web-based 2018 Farm Bill Decision Aid, developed by the Agricultural and Food Policy Center (AFPC).
-The estimated impact of improved decisionmaking was \$79.7 million in 2021. - Through continuing education related to pesticide safety and cotton ginning, job training supports 62,319 Texas jobs, with an annual wage base of \$1 billion.
+- The economic benefit resulting from The impacts above support an additional 8,126 jobs in agribusiness and retail-related sectors. - 453,000 farm units were analyzed using the web-based 2018 Farm Bill Decision Aid, developed by the Agricultural and Food Policy Center (AFPC).
+The estimated impact of improved decision-making was \$1.06 billion - Through continuing education related to pesticide safety and cotton ginning, job training supports 64,461 Texas jobs, with an annual wage base of \$1.2 billion.